Matthias the Warrior

 - Small Name, Big Ego: He thinks he could lead the horde himself if the opportunity came up.
-The only reason Cluny makes him second-in-command is because his more competent officers are dead by then, Darkclaw works best as third-in-command, Killconey is still the liaison between the rats and the ferrets, weasels and stoats, and others are even more incompetent.
+The only reason Cluny makes him second-in-command is that Redtooth is dead by then, Darkclaw works best as third-in-command, Killconey is needed to act as a liaison between the rats and the ferrets, weasels and stoats and Fangburn is even more incompetent.
 If Constance hadn't accidentally killed Cheesethief, Cluny would have happily done it himself if he came back in time to see Cheesethief wearing his armor.

 - Smug Snake: He thinks the world of himself, but has absolutely nothing to back it up.
 Cluny at least has intelligence, resourcefulness, courage, and martial ability going for him, but Cheesethief has none of that.

 - The Sociopath: He fits every marker to be identified as one: Superficial charisma, sky-high ego, and complete disregard for anyone but himself.